vikaslamba99/vikaslamba.github.io/_posts/2024-04-29-Kalman-Filter.md

 The basic Kalman filter is meant for linear systems, but challenging scientific problems, for example in satellite navigation, are nonlinear and therefore it was necessary to implement a special version of the Kalman filter called the extended Kalman Filter (EKF).

 A Kalman filter can be adapted to model non-linear transition and observation functions effectively.
 To handle such cases, extended and unscented Kalman filters are available, with the latter conveniently integrated into pykalman.
 These filters are capable of handling scenarios where noise is not simply additive, such as when it's proportional to the measurement's size.
 Moreover, they allow for the specification of non-Gaussian errors, a particularly useful feature when dealing with financial data, which often exhibits heavy-tailed distributions.

+Key disadvantages are the assumptions of linearity and Gaussian noise that financial data often violates.
+As we know in reality, in a temporal and spatial time-series of financial data (e.g. stock prices) there are common nonlinearities, we will be discussing the Extended Kalman Filter (EKF) as well as the Unscented Kalman Filter (UKF).

 Alpha ($$ \alpha $$) represents the excess return on an investment above the return that would be expected based on its level of risk.
 It is commonly calculated using the Capital Asset Pricing Model (CAPM):